To all those awesome entrepreneurs out there: Don’t forget these 30 tips when promoting your local business!

-This is much like the “Teach classes in your community” section, but requires much less time and commitment.
-Not only does it showcase your knowledge and skills, it can also be an invaluable place to network with people that may not generally attend actual “networking events”.
+This is much like the “Teach classes in your community” section but requires much less time and commitment.
+Not only does it showcase your knowledge and skills, but it can also be an invaluable place to network with people that may not generally attend actual “networking events”.

 Giveaways, freebies, prize draws or sweepstakes will generate a buzz around the business and the business will benefit from the extra exposure of the brand.
 Try to ensure the prize is something that is related to your business as well as something that can get the attention of users.

 Make sure your business has a corporate social responsibility strategy integrated into your business model.
 Publicise your activities internally as well as externally to all stakeholders and encourage them to join you in your efforts.